cleifwork/GCONNECT/docs/readme.txt

-               2.5.5.3  Click "Edit API key" in the pop-up window 2.5.5.4  Select "Restrict API key" under API restrictions 2.5.5.5  Check Google Drive API > OK > SAVE 2.5.5.6  Paste API KEY to this file => %USERPROFILE%\Desktop\GCONNECT\put_api_key_here.txt 2.5.5.7
+               2.5.5.3  Click "Edit API key" in the pop-up window 2.5.5.4  Select "Restrict API key" under API restrictions 2.5.5.5  Check Google Drive API > OK > SAVE 2.5.5.6  Paste API KEY to this file => %USERPROFILE%\Desktop\GCONNECT\put_api_key_here.txt

    2.6  (GCONNECT APP) Click "INITIAL CONFIG" button
       * NOTES: Wait for the browser to open, showing the macro file and voucher folder

-   2.7  Download the macro file and transfer to your android phone
+   2.7  Download the macro file then transfer to your android phone

 3. ** SHOULD HAVE AN ANDROID PHONE